 The procedure followed is called rDNA technology.

-In most cases, the desired organism is human or other organisms of human interest.
-While the organism of choice is mostly bacteria or yeast.
+In most cases, the desired organism is human or plant, while the organism of choice is mostly a bacteria or yeast.

 Steps of Genetic Engineering

-This can be done by homogenization of tissue (breaking the cells) or by the use of surfactants to break up the cell membrane of the cell of choice.
+- This can be done by homogenizing tissue (breaking the cells) or using surfactants to break up the cell membrane.

-Once the homogenate is obtained, the entire gene is separated by differential centrifugation (density-based).
+- The entire gene is separated from this homogenate by differential centrifugation (density-based).

 1. Isolation of the desired gene